College Factual by our College Data Analytics Team

 Address: 107 Kincaid Drive, Toccoa Falls, GA 30598

-During the most recent year for which we have data, students from 27 majors graduated from Toccoa Falls College.
-Of these students, 400 received undergraduate degrees and 400 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 15 majors graduated from Toccoa Falls College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Toccoa Falls College along with which ones have the highest average starting salaries.